Nabil372/streaming-test-suite/README.md

 ### Installation

 1. Clone the [streaming test suite](https://github.com/deepgram/streaming-test-suite/) repository
-1. Install [portaudio](http://portaudio.com/), if it is not already installed
+1. Install [portaudio](http://portaudio.com/), if it is not already installed, you can also do this with `brew install portaudio` on macOS
+1. setup a python virtual environment:
+    1. `python -m venv venv`
+    1. `source venv/bin/activate`
 1. `pip install -r requirements.txt`

 ## 1. Streaming a Local Source